 - Head Massage: This style focuses on the thin muscles of the scalp that hold a significant amount of tension.
 An especially relaxing form of head massage is Champi, which incorporates Indian oils like amla and brahmi into the massage.

 - Aromatherapy Massage: Aromatic oils and lotions (often geranium, lavender and chamomile) play a key function in the massage.
 The scents provide extra stimulation of the senses because the nostrils are attached to the limbic system, which is an area of the brain that controls emotions and influences the nervous system and hormones.

 - Acupressure Massage: Also called Auricular, this type of massage focuses on the ears and their pressure points, which correspond to the central nervous system.
 It encourages the release of endorphins, which are the body’s natural stress relievers.
 Acupressure is also used for pain relief.

 - Lomi Massage: A style developed in Hawaii, Lomi massage is a style that is usually done with two masseurs.
 It’s a really hands-on technique!

 - Kalari Massage: This style is the opposite of hand-on because it’s done using the masseur’s feet and herbal oils.
 It’s good for improving flexibility and releasing endorphins.

 Of course, not everyone has access or the resources to go to a masseuse.
 Try finding a massage partner and trade off giving stress-relieving massages.
+There are many different types of massage.
 Here are four effective massage techniques that promote pain relief and post-workout muscle recovery: